How to Shop for Natural Gas in Georgia

 Fixed Rate: With a fixed-rate natural gas plan, the amount you pay per therm is locked in for the length of your contract.
 Your bill will increase or decrease depending on how much gas you use, but the cost per therm will not change.

-Variable Rate: Natural gas plans with a variable rate do not have a locked-in price per them.
+Variable Rate: Natural gas plans with a variable rate do not have a locked-in price per therm.
 Instead, the cost per therm can change from month to month.

 Flat Fee: A flat payment plan is an excellent option for long-term customers who want the same bill every month.
 Gas South’s OnePrice Plan®, for example, is tailored to your home, allowing you to pay the same price each month with no hidden fees, no surprises and no need to monitor your thermostat when the weather is cold.